paramajmera/html-css-workshop/classes.md

 </div>
 ```

-Ids are like classes, but can only be used once in a document.
-They look like this in the CSS:
+Id selectors look like this in the CSS - the name of the selector preceeded by a hashmark:

 ```
 #green-text {